mixxxdj/mixxx/CONTRIBUTING.md

   Refer to [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for more details.

-* Install [pre-commit](https://pre-commit.com/#install) to automatically ensure that your commits comply with our code style for both C++ and JavaScript.
+* <a name="pre-commit"></a> Install [pre-commit](https://pre-commit.com/#install) to automatically ensure that your commits comply with our code style for both C++ and JavaScript.
 This saves time reviewing so we don't have to point out nitpicky style issues.
 Once you have pre-commit installed on your computer, set it up in your local Git repository:

       cd /path/to/your/git/repo
       pre-commit install